How much does it cost to take the NCLEX?

-Registration for the NCLEX consists of several steps.
-First, you'll have to prove your eligibility to your state board of nursing and apply for a license.
-At the same time, you'll have to register and pay your test fees through Pearson VUE, the testing service administering the exam.
-Students can register over the phone, but Pearson strongly urges candidates to register through its website.
+- Apply for the exam and pay the fee.
+If you are sure that you are eligible for the exam, you can apply for licensure with the NRB.
+After this, you have to register and pay your fees to Pearson VUE, the testing service administering the exam.
+You can register over the phone, but Pearson strongly urges candidates to register through its website.

 Once you've gotten the registration fees out of the way and scheduled your exam, you can focus on getting ready for your testing appointment.
-To make sure there are no unexpected surprises to distract you from doing your best, you might want to review exam day procedures outlined on the National Council of State Boards of Nursing (NCSBN) website, which also offers detailed test plans and sample questions for both the NCLEX-RN and NCLEX-PN exams.
+To make sure there are no surprises to distract you from doing your best, you might want to review exam day procedures outlined on the National Council of State Boards of Nursing (NCSBN) website.
+The website also offers detailed test plans and sample questions for both the NCLEX-RN and NCLEX-PN exams.
 These resources can familiarize you with what's on the test and help ensure your study plan addresses any areas that caused you difficulty in your nursing program.

 Additional online materials can be found in the form of both programs and standalone courses.
 The Study.com courses listed below break down exam content throughout several short video lessons, allowing you to focus on the areas you need to study.
 You can also take self-checking quizzes and practice tests to track your course progress and determine when you're ready for your test date.